AIMS-Project/timeseries_in_R/episodes/CleanDataCollectedFromTheField.md

 :::::::::::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::

 Looks like we have outliers in our datasets.
-It is a good idea to zoom in to the outliers and see if there is something weird happening at that time.
+It is a good idea to zoom in on the outliers and see if there is something weird happening at that time.
 We can do this by subsetting our data.

 ::::::::::::::::::::::::::::::::::::: challenge